$\texttt{Spglib}$: a software library for crystal symmetry search: Identification of space group type

-\subsection{Step (h): Transformation from primitive cell to conventional unit cell}
+\subsection{Step (i): Transformation from primitive cell to conventional unit cell}

 Laue class is the information necessary to transform the basis vectors of the primitive cell to those of the corresponding conventional unit cell.
-It is easily known once the crystal class, that is equivalent to the crystallographic point group type, is determined.
-The crystal class of the primitive cell is identified from traces and determinants of the matrix representations $\{\boldsymbol{W}\}$ by using the look-up tables \ref{tab:rotations} and \ref{tab:crystal-class} presented in Appendix~\ref{sec:cryst-point-group}.
-Note that the traces and determinants are invariant under any choice of the primitive cell basis vectors.
+It is easily known once the crystal class, which is equivalent to the crystallographic point group type, is determined as shown in Table \ref{tab:crystal-class}.

 The transformation of the basis vectors of the primitive cell $(\mathbf{a}_\mathrm{p}, \mathbf{b}_\mathrm{p},\mathbf{c}_\mathrm{p})$ to those of the conventional unit cell $(\mathbf{a}_\mathrm{c}, \mathbf{b}_\mathrm{c},\mathbf{c}_\mathrm{c})$ is written as